-Despite the importance of the program, the Social Security Trust Fund is projected to have a shortfall in the coming years and a large share of the missing funds is due to the shift in income above the $137,700 cap.
-In 1983, 10 percent of wage income was above the cap, in 2016 more than 17 percent was.
+Despite the importance of the program, the Social Security Trust Fund is projected to have a shortfall in coming years, due largely to increasing income inequality.
+In 1983, 10 percent of wage income was above the cap, in 2018 almost 17 percent was.
 This upward redistribution has shifted income out of range of the program’s supporting revenue stream.

-Scrapping the payroll tax cap entirely and making everyone pay the same tax rate, together with modest changes to the program, could eliminate the shortfall entirely and allow for expanding benefits, which are as necessary as ever.
+Scrapping the payroll tax cap entirely and making everyone pay the same tax rate, together with modest changes to the program, could eliminate the shortfall entirely and allow for expanding benefits, which are increasingly necessary to support American workers.

-Some non-millionaire salaries which might be interesting to enter are:
+Some other salaries which might be interesting to enter are: